Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 Though you will be giving your own work so they can publish your stories as their own.

-This is termed as Ghostwriting.
+This is known as Ghostwriting.

-I have an article that You can read to know more in detail about How You can become a Ghostwriter.
+I have an article that you can read to know more in detail about How you can become a Ghostwriter.

 You do the writing for others and then give them the copyright to sell as their own work.

 Through this you can make a good amount of money upfront.

 There are many professional ghostwriters available on these freelancing sites that charge $200 to $1000 dollars for writing some original short stories.

 This will make you good money upfront and you don’t have to worry about publishing and promoting.

 The drawback is that you will be anonymous and you will not be able to make a name for yourself.

 How Much Do Magazines Pay For Short Stories?